bifurcationkit/BifurcationKitDocs.jl/docs/src/intro-abs.md

 ## Graph of bifurcations

-We provide a graph of bifurcations of equilbria and periodic orbits that can be detected in `BifurcationKit`.
+We provide a graph of bifurcations of equilibria and periodic orbits that can be detected in `BifurcationKit`.
 An arrow from say `Equilibrium` to `Hopf` means that Hopf bifurcations can be detected while continuing equilibria.
 Each object of codim 0 (resp.
 1) can be continued in one (resp.
 2) parameters.

 ## Summary of branching procedures